 PAWS (Pet Away Worry and Stress) — Teaming up with Boynton Health, these sessions feature registered therapy animal teams—including dogs, bunnies, chickens and other therapy animals.
 PAWS began having weekly session in RecWell at the start of 2017.

-Mental Health Training and Awareness — Additional training opportunities for our professional and student staff, such as NAMI (National Alliance on Mental Illness) will make the RecWell staff equipped to deal with a variety of issues.
+Mental Health Training and Awareness — Additional training opportunities for our professional and student staff, such as Student Supervisor Mental Health Training will make the RecWell staff equipped to deal with a variety of issues.

 Adaptive Programming — RecWell is committed to creating an environment where individuals of all abilities are welcomed.
 Our facilities, programs, and services reflect inclusion and equity.
-Adaptive programming such as wheelchair basketball helps work towards a more inclusive environment.
+In the Spring of 2019 our new adaptive series launched featuring wheelchair basketball, adaptive climbing, goalball, and sitting volleyball

 Risk Management — Renewed and comprehensive approach to safety through a full staff approach.
 Training and in-services regularly scheduled along with commitment to health and safety certifications.